 Wenninger, Magnus.
 Polyhedron Models.
 Cambridge University Press, New York, 1971.

-Convergence.
-Kepler: The volume of a wine barrel
+Kepler: The Volume of a Wine Barrel

 Honeycomb: a property of minima

-Properties of the cuboctahedron
+Properties of the cuboctahedron.

-More about Kepler and cannonballs
+More about Kepler and cannonballs.

-Trapezo-Rhombic Dodecahedron
+Trapezo-Rhombic Dodecahedron.

 Leonardo da Vinci: Drawing of an stellated octahedron (stella octangula) made to Luca Pacioli's De divina proportione.

-Maraldi angle.
+Maraldi |

-Density of the optimal sphere packing
+Density of the optimal sphere packing.

 Roberto Cardil Ricol is a Secondary School teacher of Mathematics in Spain.
 He studied as a teacher (Huesca University, Spain), Bachelor in History (Barcelona University, Spain) and Bachelor in Mathematics (Zaragoza University, Spain).
 He has taught Mathematics to students from 6 years to the University.
 He maintains the site www.matematicasvisuales.com and enjoys the beauty of Mathematics.